videosdk-live/agents-quickstart/OpenAI/README.md

 # 🚀 OpenAI Agent for VideoSDK

-This directory contains example code for integrating an OpenAI-powered voice agent into VideoSDK meetings.
+This directory contains example code for integrating an OpenAI-powered voice agent into VideoSDK meetings with Model Context Protocol (MCP) support.

 ## 🛠️ Installation